kaaengine/kaa/docs/reference/colors.rst

 :class:`Color` reference
 ------------------------

-A :class:`Color` represents a color, using in RGBA standard.
-Color is a property attribute of a :class:`nodes.Node` instance (and instances of all its subclasses e.g. :class:`physics.BodyNode`, :class:`physics.BodyNode`, :class:`fonts.TextNode` etc.).

-Giving :class:`nodes.Node` tints this node's :class:`geometry.Shape` in that color.
-In case of text nodes it sets the color of the text.

 Constructor:

 .. class:: Color(r=0.0, g=0.0, b=0.0, a=1.0)

+    A :class:`Color` represents a color in RGBA format.
+Color is a property attribute of a :class:`nodes.Node` instance and all its subclasses e.g. :class:`physics.BodyNode`, :class:`physics.BodyNode`, :class:`fonts.TextNode` etc.

+    Giving :class:`nodes.Node` a color tints this node's :class:`geometry.Shape` in that color.
+In case of text nodes it sets the color of the text.

     Parameters r, g, b and a are red, green, blue and alpha.
 They take values between 0 and 1.

 Instance properties (read only):